SatoryKono/ChEMBL_dataAcquisition/README.md

 syntax, ensuring the same limits apply regardless of which tool is run.

 Strict type checking is being rolled out incrementally.
-The `mypy --strict` invocation currently validates the `scripts/chembl_testitems_main.py` entry point, providing a template for migrating additional modules to strict typing.
+The `mypy --strict` invocation currently validates the `library/chembl2uniprot` package and the `library/config` models that back the CLI configuration.
+These modules provide the template for migrating additional code to strict typing while keeping generated data and legacy ingestion logic out of the default run.

 ## License